key-networks/ztncui-containerized/README.md

 https://www.guidodiepen.nl/2016/05/transfer-docker-data-volume-to-another-host/ for command line for copying Docker volumes between machines.

 @mark-stopka for contributing "Modify to enable TLS offload using Traefik".

+@mdPlusPlus for clues on removing the requirement for --cap-add=NET_ADMIN and avoiding clashes with Ubuntu UIDs and GIDs.